JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

 ## The Catalog of Envelopes

-Below, I listed all types of envelopes that exist based on [Pluta2019, Russ].
+Below, I listed all types of envelopes that exist based on [Pluta2019, Russ09].

 Their visualizations were created by me but I was heavily inspired by those great books so they should take all the credit.